azurecitadel/arc-onprem-servers-prior/README.md

 Use `terraform output` to show FQDNs, SSH commands.

+> This will only show output if you are in the Terraform directory.

 The Windows admin password is a "sensitive value".
 Use `terraform output windows_admin_password` and the value will be displayed.

 ## Removal